Two Creeks Park Site Plan Update

 Really excited about this, and can't wait to see it come together!
 Sorry if I missed this--is there any thought put into how to make this a safe/desirable area for families to come play at?

-cj_fusch asked 12 months ago
+cj_fusch asked almost 2 years ago

 Hi there, great question!
 We will be including pedestrian-level park lighting in the park, focused on the main trail corridor.
 We have also designed the park for strong sight lines to allow for monitoring.
 Activation of a park tends to improve the safety, we hope that will be the case at Two Creeks as well.

-Page last updated: 02 Oct 2023, 01:15 PM
+Page last updated: 28 Feb 2025, 03:02 PM